buffalotheory/S4A-Models/README.md

 3. Uncomment the precomputed class weights in the corresponding section of the configuration file depending on the scenario you are using (or compute your own).
 4. Especially for OAD, run `object-based-csv.py` to export the statistics needed for the experiments.

+NOTE: The original version of export_medians_multi.py has a serious bug when used with the default options.
+The labels are exported 1-pixel-per-file, generating many GB of data on the filesystem and slowing the PC to a crawl.
+In addition, the median data is exported with a shape of [366,1]

 **For PAD:**
 1. Run `pad_experiments.py` with the appropriate arguments.
 Example:
    ```